 If you are a student interested in learning more about swallowing research, please feel free to reach out to Dr. Teresa Drulia to discuss opportunities in LASR at firstname.lastname@example.org or 817-257-6887.

-LASR investigates mechanisms of healthy swallowing and impaired physiology of swallowing, clinically known as dysphagia.
-Our principal aim is to contribute foundational knowledge in swallowing that translates into clinical practice to improve patient outcomes.
-This lab is fully equipped with instrumentation to analyze swallowing efficiency and coordination.
+LASR aims to contribute foundational knowledge in swallowing that translates into clinical practice to improve patient outcomes.

-Our areas of research include:
+Our specific areas of research include:

 - Coordination of breathing and swallowing in respiratory disease, such as chronic obstructive pulmonary disease (COPD)